openbmc/openbmc/poky/documentation/sdk-manual/appendix-customizing.rst

 Completing the above steps allows users of the existing installed SDKs to simply run ``devtool sdk-update`` to retrieve and apply the latest updates.
+See the
-See the "`Applying Updates to an Installed Extensible SDK <#sdk-applying-updates-to-an-installed-extensible-sdk>`__" section for further information.
+":ref:`sdk-manual/extensible:applying updates to an installed extensible sdk`" section for further information.

 Changing the Default SDK Installation Directory
 ===============================================